Skip to main content

 Mitzu supports only one measurement (or aggregation) type for journeys:

-• Conversion rate - counts the number of converted users divided by the number of users who started the funnel.
+• Conversion rate - the number of converted users divided by the number of users who started the funnel.

 Custom holding constant